scientifichackers/zproc/docs/user/communication.rst

 By default, zproc will use IPC if it sees a POSIX, else TCP.

+.. _start-server:

 Starting the server manually
 ----------------------------

 By default, zproc will start the server when you create a :py:class:`.Context` object.

-As a result, each :py:class:`.Context` has its own, mutually exclusive state.
+Each :py:class:`.Context` (and its processes) have a separate, isolated state.

-But, when you want multiple :py:class:`.Context` objects to access the same same state, you can start the server manually and provide the Context with the address of the server.
+If you want multiple :py:class:`.Context` objects to access the same state, you can start the server manually, and provide the Context with the address of the server.

-If you manually provide the address to :py:class:`.Context`, then zproc won't start the server itself, and you have to do it manually, like this:
+If you manually provide the address to :py:class:`.Context`, then zproc won't start the server itself, and you have to do it manually, using :py:func:`.start_server`:

+This is useful when you want 2 separate scripts to access the same state.

+You can even create a State object without needing to use a Context.

 ::